LOAR — Loar Holdings Inc.

 5. Notable Q&A Insights

-Overall, Loar Holdings Inc. demonstrated strong financial performance in 2025, with a positive outlook for 2026 driven by strategic acquisitions and organic growth initiatives, despite some challenges related to EPS guidance and market volatility.
+Overall, Loar Holdings Inc. demonstrated strong financial performance in 2025 and outlined a positive growth outlook for 2026, despite some concerns regarding EPS guidance and market volatility.